Instapark Mercury 10W Review

 Our Analysis and Test Results

-After doing all the math, the Mercury 10W held its own as a lightweight, efficient, powerful, and rugged solar panel.
+After doing all the math, the Mercury 10W held its own as a lightweight, efficient, robust, and rugged solar panel.
 It is small enough to fit in a backpack or duffel bag for travel, while still having enough power to charge electronics efficiently.
-The panel's simple and smart design has stood the test of time and the Mercury has continued to impress us in testing.
+The panel's simple and smart design has stood the test of time, and the Mercury has continued to impress us during testing.
 Though it is only a 10W panel, the Mercury's tri-fold design provides a greater surface area of solar cells which increases the panel's power and ability to charge in sub-prime conditions.
 These factors, along with its reasonable price tag, make it our Best Buy Award winner for the second year in a row.

 Charge Interruption Recovery